 Why we still need gay saunas

-“I’m not hiding anything but sometimes a focused group of guys, collected in one place for the same reason speeds the process up.”
+“I’m a bi guy and sometimes it’s quite nice just to leave all pre-judgement in the locker, relax and have fun…” explains Carl.
+“I’m not hiding anything, but sometimes a focused group of guys – collected in one place for the same reason – speeds the process up.”

 Toby, who’s in his thirties and lives in London, tells me he used to frequent saunas for practical reasons.

-“When I didn’t live in London, they were somewhere to shower and sleep after being out for the night, before taking the first train back to Essex.
-Pleasuredrome even did food and tea, which was most welcome.”
+“When I didn’t live in London, they were somewhere to shower and sleep after being out for the night, before taking the first train back to Essex…” says Toby.
+“Pleasuredrome even did food and tea, which was most welcome.”

-Kai says he and husband Tim are “patchy” sauna visitors who avoid going at the weekends “because that’s when you get people high coming out of clubs”.
+Kai, a gay guy in his thirties, tells me he and husband Tim are “patchy” sauna visitors who avoid going at the weekends “because that’s when you get people high coming out of clubs”.

-“We can go many many months without going to one, especially with the advent of dating apps,” he explains.
+“We can go many many months without going to one, especially with the advent of dating apps…” explains Kai.
 “But different saunas definitely have different vibes.
 Some are very laid-back.
-There’s one near us in south London where they even ask for your name when you arrive!
+But actually, all the saunas I can think of have a gathering area where you can just chat if you want.”

 I see this happening at Pleasuredrome.
 There are several pairs of guys just sitting and chatting – maybe after having sex, maybe not.
 After I’ve relaxed a little, I end up making out in the pool with a nice-looking guy.
-He appears to be his late-twenties.
-After we spend some time in a private pod upstairs, we have a drink together in the bar.
+He appears to be in his late-twenties.
+After we spend some time in a private cabin upstairs, we have a drink together in the bar.
 He tells me he moved to London from Colombia seven years ago to train as a surgeon.
 He doesn’t come to saunas often, but work had been tough today, so he wanted to let off steam.

 I’m glad that places like this are still around.
 I’ll definitely be back for more.